Dangers to Children: What Is an Attractive Nuisance?

 An attractive nuisance is something interesting that would entice a child to trespass on your property.
 Although this may sound very broad, most courts limit this considerably.

-For instance, many courts require that the object be man-made, and many require that you "maintain" the nuisance to be liable.
+Many courts require that the object be man-made, and many require that you "maintain" the nuisance to be liable.
+Examples of attractive nuisances can include an old refrigerator sitting on your curb or a spool of barbed wire on your lawn.

 Non-Maintained Attractive Nuisances (Not Liable)

-Non-maintained items that are not legally attractive nuisances are:
+Non-maintained items that are not legally attractive nuisances include:

-You should review your local, municipal and state statutes and take reasonable precautions to keep your property protected.
+You should review your local, municipal, and state statutes and take reasonable precautions to keep your property in code and defend yourself against possible liability.

 Apparent Dangers (Not Liable)